-Fannie Pamelia Coburg (William; Henry) was born April 24, 1884 and died in October 6, 1955 in Hurleyville, NY.
-She married Benamin Strain (1882-1945) before 1910.
+Fannie Pamelia Coburg, daughter of Henry, was born April 24, 1884 and died in October 6, 1955 in Hurleyville, NY.
+On July 24, 1909, she married Benamin Strain, born May 27,1882 in Hamden, Connecticut and died October 18,1945 in Hurleyville, NY.
 Fannie was the one who burned all the Coburg family papers and letters during World War I because they were written in German.
 In the 1910 census Fanny Strain, 23, and Benjamin Steain (sic), 27 were living in Montgomery, Orange Co., NY.
-In 1920, Fanny was living with her mother (“Julia Cobuigh) and sister “Meyrl” in Hurleyville.
+In 1920, Fanny was living with her mother ("Julia Cobuigh") and sister "Meyrl" in Hurleyville.
 In this entry she is listed as married but there is no sign of her husband.
-In the 1925 New York census the listing for Fallsburgh reads: Benjamin Strain, head, 44, diesel engineer; Fannie P., 41, wife; Muriel Coburgh, 25, sister-in-law.
-In the next house are Claude Cole, 40, head, carpenter and Nellie, 33, wife.
-In 1930, Benjamin and Fanny were in Fallsburg, NY (probably still Hurleyville) and Benjamin is listed as having been born in CT.
+In the 1925 New York census the listing for Fallsburgh (probably Hurleyville) reads: Benjamin Strain, head (44), diesel engineer; Fannie P. (41), wife; Muriel Coburgh (25), sister-in-law.
+In the next house are Claude Cole (40), head, carpenter and Nellie (33), wife.
+In 1930, Benjamin and Fanny were in Fallsburgh, NY.
 His occupation is given as civil engineer.
-In 1940, in the same house they were living in in 1935, they have been joined by Fanny’s niece, Julia Shipiro [sic], 14 and Benjamin’s first name is spelled Beryman.
+In 1940, in the same house they were living in in 1935, they have been joined by Fanny's niece, Julia Shipiro [sic], age fourteen.
+Benjamin's first name is spelled Beryman.

-Ida May Coburg (William; Henry) was born August 9, 1888 in Westtown, town of Minisink, Orange Co.
+Ida May Coburg, daughter of Henry, was born August 9, 1888 in Westtown, town of Minisink, Orange Co.
 NY and died August 20, 1888 in Westtown, town of Minisink, Orange Co.
 NY.
 Minisink Museum records for Westtown Cemetery give the date of death as June 24, 1889 aged nine months twenty-four days.
 She was the twin of Leslie Hamilton Coburg.

 Child of Leslie Coburg and Tressa Hornbeck: